equalitie/ouisync/doc/design/design.md

   - Conflicting modifications are handled in a user-unfriendly way (if supported at all).
   - Services, protocols and tools are proprietary or closed source, thus an inherent security liability.

+In addition, OuiSync strives to fulfill its requirements in a user-friendly and accessible way, providing end-user tools ready to be used in the main mobile and desktop platforms.
+All protocols are open and software is released under Free/Libre and Open Source Software licenses.

 # Content

 Content.